yonis-savary/sharp-php/Docs/core/config.md

 ## Configuration

-Your application(s) configuration is stored inside `sharp.json`, which contains every components/framework configuration
+Your application(s) configuration is stored inside `sharp.json`, which contains your components/framework configuration

 ## Application Directory

 Sharp's Autoloader has a support for multiple applications at the same time

 One application is made of these directories:
 - Assets
 - Classes
 - Controllers